Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:38 And then this article kind of talks you through a whole bunch of it.

-13:40 So you can read the article and dig in some more stuff that I don't think we really have time to cover, but I thought was pretty interesting was.
+13:40 So you can read the article and dig in some more stuff that I don't think we really have time to cover,

-13:48 Like deeply looking at the Python interpreter process and how that works, you know, with the C source code as reference, the CPython compiler and execution loop, right?
+13:52 you know, with the C source code as reference, the CPython compiler and execution loop.

-13:59 People don't think of URCPython code as compiled, but it is, it's only just partway compiled.
+13:59 People don't think of your CPython code as it compiled, but it is.

-14:05 It's compiled to the bytecode, the PYC files, and then it's evaluated, not JIT compiled or whatever.
+14:04 It's compiled to the bytecode, the PYC files, and then it's evaluated, not JIT compiled or whatever.

-14:30 And so if you actually wanted to like do some change and then deploy it and run it, it talks about installing like a custom version, like taking this version and installing it and stuff.
+14:30 And so if you actually wanted to like do some change and then deploy it and run it,

-14:38 So, you know, as I was going through this, I'm thinking really, you know, if you're a professional Python developer, knowing this kind of stuff, you should probably know it.
+14:38 So, you know, as I was going through this, I'm thinking really, you know,

-14:48 You should know Python has two types of garbage collection, primarily reference counting, but also garbage collection.
+14:47 You should know Python has two types of garbage collection, primarily reference counting,

 14:53 Oh, and when does it run?

-14:54 And like, what are the pressures and what are the trade-offs and so on.
+14:54 And like, what are the pressures and what are the trade-offs and so on?

 14:57 Like this type of reference is what you need to dig down at that detail without actually becoming a core developer.

-15:03 - That's really impressive.
+15:02 That's really impressive.

 15:04 The amount of detail and the diagrams and the code.